 rpm -Uvh https://mirror.webtatic.com/yum/el6/latest.rpm

-Install Nginx package and dependencies using the below command :
+Now we install the Nginx package and dependencies using the below command :

 yum install nginx16

 To start the Nginx server, issue the following command:

 service nginx start

 To stop the Nginx server, issue the following command: